El Phantasmo

+Riley Vigier (born October 24, 1986) is a Canadian professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), where he performs under the ring name El Phantasmo (often shortened to ELP) and is the current NJPW World Television Champion in his record-tying second reign.

+In NJPW, Phantasmo was a former member of Bullet Club and became a three-time IWGP Junior Heavyweight Tag Team Champion (all with Taiji Ishimori) and a two-time Super J-Cup winner while in the stable.
+Starting in 2023, he transitioned into the heavyweight division and would also be kicked out of Bullet Club, leading to him joining the Guerrillas of Destiny.
+He would team with Hikuleo, with whom he became a two-time Strong Openweight Tag Team Champion and one-time IWGP Tag Team Champion, and at one time held both sets of tag team championships simultaneously.
+He won his first NJPW singles title, the NJPW World Television Championship, at Wrestle Kingdom 19 in January 2025.
+He has also worked for Impact Wrestling, and various independent promotions in Canada, the European Union and the United Kingdom.

 Professional wrestling career

 Extreme Canadian Championship Wrestling (2005–2017)

 El Phantasmo's wrestling training group in 2005 included Kyle O'Reilly and Gurv Sihra.
-El Phantasmo's debut in professional wrestling for NWA: Extreme Canadian Championship Wrestling (ECCW) was in a battle royal at Halloween Hell in October 2005.
-ELP formed a tag team with Halo known as the Masked Dudes of Doom.
+His ring name is a reference to a song on White Zombie's Astro-Creep: 2000.
+Phantasmo's debut in professional wrestling for NWA: Extreme Canadian Championship Wrestling (ECCW) was in a battle royal at Halloween Hell in October 2005.
+Phantasmo formed a tag team with Halo known as the Masked Dudes of Doom.
 On March 3, 2007, they became the #1 contenders to the NWA/ECCW Tag Team Championship after beating Models, Inc. in a Tables, Ladders, and Chairs match main eventing in Vancouver.
 After falling short on three occasions, the Masked Dudes of Doom finally won the titles in another TLC match against Chill Town on May 5 in Vancouver.
 After only one successful title defense, they went on to lose the titles to Greatness on Demand in a six-man tag match on July 27 in Surrey.
-ELP won his first ECCW Championship on July 6, 2013.
-He lost the championship to "Ravenous" Randy Myers on January 18, 2014 at Ballroom Brawl 1 in a ladder match.
-He won the ECCW Championship for the second time on January 16, 2016, at Ballroom Brawl 5 by defeating Scotty Mac in a steel cage match.
-ELP lost the title to Kyle O'Reilly on January 14, 2017, at Ballroom Brawl 7, in an open challenge to any TV wrestler.
-His last match in ECCW for 2017, was on May 27, 2017 for the Canadian Championship, where he was defeated by Andy Bird.

-Pacific Cup

-A regular competitor in the NWA: Extreme Canadian Championship Wrestling (ECCW) Pacific Cup tournament, El Phantasmo made it to the finals in two consecutive years.
-In 2008, Billy Suede won the tournament in the three-way final which also included ELP and Kyle O'Reilly.
-In 2009, El Phantasmo finally won the Pacific Cup by beating Rick The Weapon X and Azeem The Dream in the finals.
-In 2010, however, ELP lost to eventual tournament winner Artemis Spencer in the semi-finals.
-Though he did present Spencer with the trophy, ELP received a kick to the groin for his show of sportsmanship towards his ex-teammate and rival.
+A regular competitor in the ECCW Pacific Cup tournament, Phantasmo made it to the finals in two consecutive years.
+In 2008, Billy Suede won the tournament in the three-way final which also included Phantasmo and O'Reilly.
+In 2009, Phantasmo finally won the Pacific Cup by beating Rick The Weapon X and Azeem The Dream in the finals.
+In 2010, however, Phantasmo lost to eventual tournament winner Artemis Spencer in the semi-finals.
+Though he did present Spencer with the trophy, Phantasmo received a kick to the groin for his show of sportsmanship towards his ex-teammate and rival.

-PowerZone Wrestling (2006)

-ELP debuted for PowerZone Wrestling in Lethbridge, Alberta on October 11, 2006.
-He was defeated in an intergender wrestling match by Veronika Vice on the show's midcard.